ViolaFlower/Re-Console/README.md

 ![Features](https://cdn.modrinth.com/data/cached_images/97029679acef552aaa93810310bee9e0f287dc5d.webp)

-Re-Console comes with numerous features and QoL features not found in the base mod or other modpacks.
+Re-Console comes with numerous features and QoL not found in the base mod or other modpacks.
 It is built with configurability, performance and ease of use in mind.

 ### This includes, but is not limited to: